aadesh42/devops-ecs-pipeline/README.md

 cd infra/envs/dev && terraform destroy
 ```

 The state bucket in `infra/bootstrap` is left in place.
-Rebuilding takes about five minutes plus one push.

 ---